b-viguier/PhpRtMidi/README.md

 ## Usage
 If the [RtMidi](https://github.com/thestk/rtmidi) is not globally available on your system, you have to provide its path.
-By default, `PhpRtMidi` try to load the library by its _standard_ name, but the name may depend of your OS or your build.
+By default, `PhpRtMidi` try to load the library by its _standard_ name, but the name may depend on your OS or your build.
+You can also use `LIB_RTMIDI_PATH` environment variable to provide the path to the library.

-This library doesn't match exactly original [RtMidi](https://github.com/thestk/rtmidi) interfaces, but try to expose a straigthforward developer experience.
+This library doesn't match exactly original [RtMidi](https://github.com/thestk/rtmidi) interfaces, but try to expose a straightforward developer experience.
 ```php
 $browser = new \bviguier\RtMidi\MidiBrowser();